Probe particles in odd active viscoelastic fluids: how activity and dissipation determine linear stability: Constitutive equations for active odd materials

-Because of the conservation of angular momentum given by Eq.~\eqref{eq:angularmomentumconservation}, there is no contribution coming from the anti-symmetric stress in the entropy production rate of Eq.~\eqref{eq_entropyProduction_chiral} \cite{salbreux2017mechanics}.
+\com{The presence of the corotational derivative in Eq.~\eqref{eq_entropyProduction_chiral} follows from the requirement that the free energy is invariant under rotations \cite{callan-jones2011hydrodynamics}.
+To have a corotational derivative on the strain field requires the anti-symmetric stress to take the form $\sigma^{\rm a}_{ij} = u_{ik} \sigma^{\rm el}_{kj} - u_{j k} \sigma^{\rm el}_{ki} $.} Because of the conservation of angular momentum given by Eq.~\eqref{eq:angularmomentumconservation}, there is no contribution coming from the anti-symmetric stress in the entropy production rate of Eq.~\eqref{eq_entropyProduction_chiral} \cite{salbreux2017mechanics}.
 Instead, there is only a contribution from the deviatoric angular momentum flux $M_{ijk}$, which will give contributions to the equations of motion that are two orders higher in gradients, and these contributions will therefore be omitted.
 Note that because odd viscoelastic fluids are often introduced by chiral agents that draw arbitrary amounts of angular momentum from the environment, the conservation of angular momentum tends not to hold.
 In the absence of angular momentum conservation, there are ways in which the anti-symmetric stress can get hydrodynamic corrections.
 However, we will omit these anti-symmetric contributions for simplicity by upholding angular momentum conservation.
 Having the entropy production rate of Eq.~\eqref{eq_entropyProduction_chiral} at our disposal, we are now ready to construct the Onsager matrix with containing the most general entries in the deviatoric currents.
 An important difference compared to the isotropic achiral viscoelastic fluids in two dimensions is that, in addition to the identity, the fully anti-symmetric two-dimensional Levi-Civita tensor $\varepsilon_{ij}$ can be used to construct entries in the constitutive equations.
 As we will discuss below, these tensors can feature components that are odd under the exchange of indices.
 This can for example give rise to odd viscosity \cite{avron1995viscosity,levay1995berry,jensen2012parityviolating,soni2019odd}.
 Such terms signal parity-breaking, and for passive two-dimensional systems, one often finds that this breaking of parity is accompanied by a breaking of time-reversal symmetry, as is for example the case for parity-breaking induced by a background magnetic field.
 We therefore uphold symmetry under the simultaneous transformation of parity and time-reversal when deriving the passive constitutive equations, which modify the Onsager relations.
 The details of this are provided in App.~\ref{sec_Onsager_odd}.
 From the expression of entropy production \eqref{eq_entropyProduction_chiral} and the Onsager relations, we obtain the following constitutive relations:

 What we see in Eq.~\eqref{eq_chiral_constitutiveEquation} are the shear, bulk and odd viscosity given by the $\eta$-terms, as well as $\gamma$-terms representing shear and bulk plasticity, as well as a coefficient that could be called \quotes{odd plasticity}.
 This odd plasticity was first considered in Ref.~\cite{https://doi.org/10.48550/arxiv.1907.07187}.
 Then, there are $\nu$-terms which are non-equilibrium corrections representing shear, bulk and odd elasticity, the latter of which was first considered as an active term in Ref.~\cite{scheibner2020odd}.
 Using the compact notation described in App.~\ref{sec_rank4_algebra}, Eq.~\eqref{eq_chiral_constitutiveEquation} can be rewritten as